excon/excon/README.md

       {:body => params[:body], :status => 200}
     end

-In order to clear previously defined stubs you can use:
+In order to clear all previously defined stubs you can use:

     Excon.stubs.clear

+Or to simply remove the last defined stub you can use:

+    Excon.stubs.shift

 For example, if using RSpec for your test suite you can clear stubs after running each example:

     config.after(:each) do
       Excon.stubs.clear
     end

 HTTPS/SSL Issues